 Born in Cardiff, Lloyd Jones was the middle of three sons of a none-too-successful grocer, and was brought up at Llangeitho in Cardiganshire, where has father had taken over a general store.
 Still seeking a successful business, Lloyd Jones senior moved his family to London in 1914 and Martyn would help his father delivering milk to homes in the Westminster area in the early years of the First World War.
 A quick and eager student, Martyn began medical studies at the age of sixteen, becoming assistant to the King’s physician, Sir Thomas Horder, in his early twenties.

 A distinguished medical career beckoned, but Lloyd Jones was interested in many things beside medicine.
 As a teenager he listened to wartime debates in parliament and warmed to the oratory of his fellow Welshman David Lloyd George.
-He also began to rediscover the theology of the Puritans, which stood him in good stead when he eventually exchanged the surgery and consulting room for the manse and pulpit.
+He also began to rediscover the theology of the Puritans, which stood him in good stead when he eventually exchanged the surgery for the pulpit.
 He recognised an invitation to Sandfields church as God’s call to the ministry as well as an opportunity to re-engage with the Welsh culture and landscape which he so enjoyed.
 He served as pastor from 1927 to 1938, before starting a thirty-year ministry at Westminster Chapel, London.
 While serving at Sandfields, he lived first at 57, then at 28 Victoria Road

 The former Bethesda Baptist Church in Prince of Wales Road, just off the High Street, is the last resting place of the famous Welsh preacher Christmas Evans (1766-1838), sometimes described as the “one-eyed Bunyan of Wales”.